bahrus/be-parsing/README.md

 With customizable dropdowns, it is worth taking a look at how to "customize" managing the data that drives the dropdowns.

-I've found it always kind of a nuisance that the option tag only supports value and text.
+I've always found it kind of annoying that the option tag only supports value and text.

 I find myself often having to do lookups from the value (always a string) to the item that corresponded to that option, because it contains much additional useful information.